 My story continues.
 In many ways, I’ve resumed my pre-ride-off-into-the-sunset life.
 I’m back in the same city, working a similar job and hanging with old friends.
 The reinstatement (of my non-travelling life) is not seen as a setback or a letdown.
 I love this city.
 I’m fortunate to be handed enough work to pay my bills.
 My friends are my foundation.
 This situation offers a comforting familiarity.

-MY GOAL WITH my storage locker is simple: to turn the small amount of things I own into a smaller amount of things I own.
+In regards to the possessions in my storage locker, my goal is simple: to turn the small amount of things I own into a smaller amount of things I own.
 I’m happy to announce that, so far, I am succeeding.
 I have transformed three boxes of random books into one box of important books.
 I have purged an entire suitcase full of clothing.
 I am giving away two broken typewriters (of which I was holding onto simply because I thought they would make lovely decorative items in a future home).
 Despite the already substantial eradication process, there is still more work to do.
 Over the next week, I will turn a three-foot stack of papers into a manageable collection of tax receipts and health care information.
 I’m really not looking forward to that task.

 The process is fast and generally clear, until I come across something more sentimental — such as my Grandma’s record player.
 She died over a decade ago and since then I’ve kept it with me wherever I’ve lived.
 Do I need to own this item?
-Well if “need” is defined as something vital to my survival, then no I do not need to own the record player.
-Yet, who do I become if I don’t own it?
+Well if “need” is defined as something vital to my survival, then I do not need to own the record player.
+Yet, it represents my past, and comes with a few introspective questions: Who do I become if I don’t own it?
 A person who can say goodbye to the only remaining artifact of his Grandma?
 Is that who I am?
 Is that who I am becoming?

 But I digress.